Poppy’s Fund supports maternity services at Queen Charlotte’s & Chelsea and St

 The fund is led by a committee, including medical professionals from the two

-hospitals, Carly and Roo, and representatives from Imperial Health Charity.
+hospitals, representatives from Imperial Health Charity and Carly and Roo.
 The

 committee’s role is to allocate funding to suitable projects within maternity services.

-The staff work tirelessly doing the best with what they have at their disposal, but the sad reality is that there is never enough for everything they need.
-Your support means the world to us and the staff on the front line.
+Staff work tirelessly doing their absolute best with what they have at their disposal, but the sad reality is that there is always more funding needed for everything required.
+Your support makes a huge difference to patients and the staff on the front line.

 As well as raising much needed funds we also aim to raise awareness of the neonatal, maternity and bereavement services within the Imperial College Healthcare NHS Trust.